freenas/freenas-docs/userguide/storage.rst

    storing DDTs on disk because they no longer fit into RAM or have been pushed out of RAM, performance craters.

-   Importing an unclean pool can require similar amounts of RAM.
+   Importing an unclean pool canalso require very large amounts of RAM, to allow the deduplicated data in the pool to be checked before import.
    If the system does not have the needed RAM, it will panic.
 The only solution then is to add more RAM or recreate the pool.

    **There is also no quick way to undedup data within a dataset once deduplication is enabled**, as disabling